-- · Confusion and poor decision-making, such as trying to remove warm clothes

-- · Drowsiness or very low energy

 - · Lack of concern about one's condition

 - Progressive loss of consciousness

 - · Weak pulse

 - · Slow, shallow breathing

 Someone with hypothermia usually is not aware of his or her condition because the symptoms often begin gradually.
-In addition, the confused thinking associated with hypothermia prevents self-awareness.
+In addition, the confused thinking associated with hypothermia prevents selfawareness.
 The confused thinking can also lead to risk-taking behavior.